ModellingWebLab/weblab-fc/README.md

 Note that you'll need to repeat this step after any changes to Cython files (e.g. `.pyx` or `.pxd` files), because these don't automatically get recompiled.

-## Full installation steps on Jonathan's Macbook (slight out of date)
+## Full installation steps on Jonathan's Macbook (slightly out of date)

 ```sh
 export CONDA_ENV=weblab-fc-py36